EmanuelePiemontese/Exploring-the-Use-of-LLMs-for-Requirements-Specification-in-an-IT-Consulting-Company/README.md

 This repository provides additional material, including:
-- **Project Workflow Diagram**: A graphical representation of the RE workflow, showcasing the various phases of the project and how LLMs can be integrated.
+- **Project workflow diagram**: a graphic representation of the different stages of the project.
-- **Project Phase Tables**: Images outlining the different stages of the project, providing detailed information on the tasks and processes in each phase.
+- **Project phase tables**: outline the different phases of the project, providing detailed information on the inputs, activities, and outputs of each phase.
-- **Epic FDS Template**: A PDF template for creating Epic Functional Design Specifications (FDS), which is used in the project to define high-level requirements.
+- **Epic FDS template**: model for creating Epic's Functional Design Specifications (FDS).
+- ...

 ## Repository Structure
-- `workflow/` – PDF file containing the workflow diagram of the project, illustrating how LLMs fit into each phase of the RE process.
+- `workflow/` – PDF file containing the workflow diagram of the project.
-- `phases/` – Images detailing tables that describe the different stages of the project and their associated tasks.
+- `phases/` – tables that describe the different stages of the project.
-- `templates/` – PDF file of the Epic FDS template, used for structuring high-level functional design specifications.
+- `templates/` – PDF file of the Epic FDS template.

-These materials are intended to provide further context and practical resources for researchers and practitioners working with AI-driven RE automation.
-Should you have any questions or wish to collaborate, please feel free to contact us.

----

-Se desideri aggiungere o modificare ulteriori dettagli, fammelo sapere! 😊